Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Introduction

-Despite technological advancements, state-of-the-art volumetric rendering techniques face significant barriers to routine clinical adoption.
-Traditional Direct Volume Rendering (DVR) methods \cite{eid2017cinematic, jung2019direct} require time-consuming operations for each rendered view, which impedes real-time interaction.
-More recent high-fidelity approaches from neural rendering, such as Neural Radiance Fields (NeRF) \cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS) \cite{kerbl20233dgs}, achieve remarkable visual quality but at the cost of prohibitive computational demands.
-The primary bottleneck is per-scene optimization: 3DGS typically requires 30+ minutes per scan, while NeRF optimization can extend to 10+ hours.
-This challenge is exacerbated by the prerequisite generation of ground-truth views via physically-based rendering (PBR) \cite{pharr2023physically}—a process consuming approximately 18 seconds per view or 30 minutes for 100 views—before optimization can even begin.
-This lengthy preparation sequence for each CT volume makes these methods impractical for time-sensitive clinical workflows.
-Moreover, the optimized parameters rarely transfer between scans due to variations in anatomy, pathology, and acquisition protocols, and cannot generalize to new transfer functions (\ie, color and opacity) or compositional visualization (\ie, semantical organ selection).
+The core bottleneck lies in per-scene optimization: 3DGS typically requires around 30 minutes, while NeRF can extend to 10+ hours.
+This is compounded by the prerequisite generation of physically-rendered training views, consuming approximately 18 seconds per view, bringing the full preparation pipeline to nearly an hour per case for 3DGS, and far longer for NeRF.
+Beyond speed, optimized parameters cannot transfer between scans due to variations in anatomy, pathology, and acquisition protocols, nor can they generalize to new transfer functions (\ie, color and opacity definitions) or support compositional organ visualization, capabilities essential for comprehensive diagnostic workflows.

-Foundation models--large neural networks pre-trained on extensive datasets--offer a promising solution to these limitations \cite{FoundationModelsGeneral}.
-These models learn powerful and generalizable representations that can be applied to diverse tasks without requiring task-specific optimization \cite{moor2023foundation, paschali2025foundation}.
-Applying this paradigm to volumetric rendering could yield a single, robust model capable of rapidly generating high-quality 3D visualizations from diverse CT scans without case-by-case optimization.

-We introduce \modelname{}, a novel Render Foundation Model for direct volumetric rendering of CT data. \modelname{} leverages the representational capacity of 6D Gaussian Splatting (6DGS) \cite{6DGS_arxiv_39}, which explicitly models view-dependent effects crucial for realistic visualization of complex materials and interfaces in medical volumes.
-Our approach employs an encoder-decoder architecture inspired by the highly successful nnU-Net framework \cite{nnUNet_NatureMethods_43} to directly regress 6DGS parameters from CT volumes in a single feed-forward pass.
-By pre-training on diverse CT datasets, \modelname{} learns generalizable priors about volumetric appearance and structure, enabling efficient, high-fidelity, real-time rendering without scan-specific optimization.
-In addition, We can also fine-tune the output model from \modelname{} within 2 min to further improve the rendering quality.

-Our key contributions include: \begin{itemize} \item A foundation model architecture for direct CT-to-6DGS parameter regression that eliminates per-scan optimization while enabling real-time, high-quality rendering. \item Integration of nnU-Net's self-configuring principles for robust medical feature extraction with 6DGS's view-dependent rendering capabilities. \item Introduction of anatomy-guided priming (AGP) as 6D Gaussian prior in the \modelname{} framework to incorporate both structure and functional characteristics of medical volumes. \item An end-to-end training methodology using a differentiable 6DGS renderer and large public CT datasets, optimizing for visual fidelity against reference renderings. \item Comprehensive evaluation demonstrating \modelname{} achieves rendering quality comparable or better than per-scan optimized methods with generalizability to new CT scans, unseen transfer functions, and compositional visualization while reducing preparation time from nearly an hour to seconds. \end{itemize}